limbernie/limbernie.github.io/_posts/2018-08-26-temple-of-doom-1-walkthrough.md

 ![a2034971.png](/assets/images/posts/temple-of-doom-1-walkthrough/a2034971.png)

 A quick search for "ss-manager" in Google led me to EDB-ID [43006](https://www.exploit-db.com/exploits/43006/).
-Listing the listening ports confirmed the command execution.
+Listing the listening ports further confirmed the command execution "feature".

 ![5a264f18.png](/assets/images/posts/temple-of-doom-1-walkthrough/5a264f18.png)